cdaller/multi_anonymizer/readme_new.md

   }'
 ```

-Using templates to anonymize columns
+Using templates to anonymize column values consistently from other row values.
+Please note that the template may also contain non anonymized column values!

 ```bash
 python anonymizer.py \